jennschiffer/featured-comment-widget/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the widget through the 'Widgets' submenu under 'Appearance' in WordPress
 4. Add the comment ID of the comment you want featured in the widget and save.

+== Widget CSS ==

+The following are the classes and explanations of them for those of you who want to style your widget in the custom.css file:

+* .featuredComment-comment - the comment text, default: { margin: 3px auto 5px;}
+* .featuredComment-cite - the citation that includes gravatar and author name, default: { display: block; text-align: left; line-height: 1em;}
+* .featuredComment-gravatar - the gravatar image within citation, default: {float: right; padding: 0px 5px;}
+* .featuredComment-author - the "posted by ..." author link within citation, default: {float: right;}

 == Screenshots ==